lwilk0/fmp/GPGCACHE.md

    max-cache-ttl 7200
    ```

-   - `default-cache-ttl`: The time (in seconds) a passphrase is cached after the last use.
+   - `default-cache-ttl`: The time (in seconds) a password is cached after the last use.
 In this example, it is set to 10 minutes (600 seconds).
-   - `max-cache-ttl`: The maximum time (in seconds) a passphrase is cached, even if it is used multiple times.
+   - `max-cache-ttl`: The maximum time (in seconds) a password is cached, even if it is used multiple times.
 In this example, it is set to 2 hours (7200 seconds).

 3. **Apply the Changes**:
    Restart the GPG agent to apply the changes: